gggliuye/VIO/docs/Tracking/TrackingIntroduction.rst

     1. Make a circle mask for fish eye camera.
     3. Make mask around all tracked points with a circle.

+* Update the state.
+Save the current data to the last data.

 Optical flow